 In this travel-blog, I am going to show you 7 of my most favourite craters, which I have visited on my travels in Iceland.

 I have visited Askja caldera twice on a guided tour with Saga Travel GeoIceland. Öskjuvatn lake, which is the second deepest lake in Iceland, and Víti - Hell, the explosion crater next to it, got created back in 1875 in a volcanic eruption.
-Askja is located in the highlands of Iceland so it takes some doing visiting it.
+Askja is located in the highland of Iceland so it takes some doing visiting it.
 That is why I join guided tours.

 The hike from the parking lot to Öskjuvatn lake and Víti crater takes some 30-40 minutes, some of it through the snow.
 But the long drive and the hike are so worth it when you finally reach the very colourful explosion crater.
 It is 150 metres in diameter and half-filled with geothermal water, whitish opaque blue in colour.
 You will for sure have a WOW moment when you see Hell, I know that I always do.